Skip to main content

 Trigger Event Object

-For content being sent from a triggered campaign, an event object is available to populate information in content from the event that triggered the campaign.
+For content being sent from a triggered campaign, an event object is available to populate information in the content from the event that triggered the campaign.
 The properties available in the event are the same properties passed in the payload of the event.
 Take the following purchased event as an example:

 Purchased Event Payload